You are visiting the public pages on our employee web. Please log in to access content that is only for employees.

 Application for a Grant for Participation in Academic Events Relevant to Baltic Sea and Eastern European Studies

-From spring 2023 the grant is administered by CBEES in cooperation with the Schools.
+The grant is administered by CBEES in cooperation with the Schools.

 Researchers, doctoral students and teachers who are active at Södertörn University are eligible to apply for funding for conferences and workshops.

-Before applying for funding, applicants must contact one of the CBEES professors, -research coordinators or -postdocs to discuss target groups, implementation, relevance and how the conference contributes to strengthening the university’s Baltic Sea region and Eastern Europe profile External link. – please see the webpage for more details.
+Before applying for funding, applicants must contact one of the CBEES professors, -research coordinators or -postdocs to discuss target groups, implementation, relevance and how the conference contributes to strengthening the university’s Baltic Sea region and Eastern Europe profile External link. – please see this webpage for more details.

-It is very important to note that applications can only be uploaded to the online form here External link, opens in new window..
+It is very important to note that applications can only be uploaded to the online form here External link..
 In addition, applications must follow the Guidelines for applications for CBEES for funding for conferences, workshops.

 The guidelines, a budget template and a link to the online report template are available on this webpage.